woumjai/Assignment01_4-Koma/README.md

 <!-- Abstract -->
 ## Abstract
 Your abstract here: 50 words here.
+As AI integrates into daily life, its misinterpretations reveal limitations and risks.
+This paper examines AI-generated errors through a case study of a misinterpreted cooking request.
+These mistakes underscore the need for human oversight, as unchecked AI content can lead to misinformation, flawed decisions, and misplaced trust in algorithms.

 Example of how to make a list:
 There are many great README templates available on GitHub.